jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 FVP
 ==================================================

-To test Linux distro install and boot on FVP, the user should prepare two mmc images.
+To test Linux distro install and boot on FVP, the user should prepare an mmc image.
-One containing the OS-DVD image and another with a minimum size of 8GB formatted with gpt.
+With a minimum size of 8GB formatted with gpt.

-The downloaded iso file needs to be flashed to one of your mmc images.

 ::

-  #Generating mmc1
-  sudo dd if=<path-to-iso_file> of=<_workspace>/mmc1.iso iflag=direct oflag=direct status=progress bs=1M; sync;

   #Generating mmc2
   dd if=/dev/zero of=<_workspace>/mmc2_file.img bs=1 count=0 seek=8G; sync;
   parted -s mmc2_file.img mklabel gpt